Qiskit/RFCs/text/###-v2-provider-interface.md

 the new interface but also for providers that are not maintained by our team.
 We want to maximize compatibility with any providers that exist out there and removing the current interface would potentially break a lot of people.
-The second is to simplify the maintanence around this existing interface.
-Right now the interface for interacting with providers is too obfuscated creating a flat object makes it much simpler to work with when we need to make additions or changes to keep the interface functioning.
+The second is to simplify the maintenance around this existing interface.
+Right now the interface for interacting with providers is too obfuscated.
+Creating a flat object makes it much simpler to work with when we need to make additions or changes to keep the interface functioning.
 It also makes it easier for local simulators to use C aligned data structures natively because everything is